OpenRobotLab/PointLLM/README.md

 ```

 #### Traditional Metric Evaluation
-1. For the object captioning task, run the following command to evalute model outputs with traditional metrics including BLEU, ROUGE, METEOR, Sentence-BERT, and SimCSE.
+1. For the object captioning task, run the following command to evaluate model outputs with traditional metrics including BLEU, ROUGE, METEOR, Sentence-BERT, and SimCSE.
 ```bash
 python pointllm/eval/traditional_evaluator.py --results_path /path/to/model_captioning_output
 ```
-2. Note that we recommend not using BLEU, ROUGE, and METEOR for evaution as they favour short captions and fall short at capturing semantic accuracy and diversity.
+2. Note that we recommend not using BLEU, ROUGE, and METEOR for evaluation as they favor short captions and fall short of capturing semantic accuracy and diversity.

 ## 📝 TODO List
 - [x] Add inferencing codes with checkpoints.